Licensure & Copyright

 • Utilize only IAFF-Certified FGS Instructors — FGS Assistant Instructors are also permitted to be utilized by Full Licensees

-• Build/purchase the required IAFF FGS equipment and props and verify that such equipment and props conform to all specifications in the IAFF FGS manual
+• Purchase the required FGS Program’s equipment, props and signage.
+Verify that such equipment and props conform to all specifications on the IAFF FGS website.

-• Ensure that it has the ability to administer the IAFF FGS Program in conformity with the specifications set forth with the FGS Program
+• Ensure that it can administer the IAFF FGS Program in conformity with the specifications set forth with the FGS Program

 • Ensure that each trainee has completed the IAFF FGS online Awareness Course